ghiggi/gpm_api/docs/source/installation.rst

 The pre-commit hooks are scripts executed automatically in every commit to identify simple code quality issues.
 When an issue is identified (the pre-commit script exits with non-zero status), the hook aborts the commit and prints the error.
-Currently, GPI-API tests that the code to be committed complies with `black’s  <https://github.com/psf/black>`__ format style and the `ruff <https://github.com/charliermarsh/ruff>`__ linter.
+Currently, GPM-API tests that the code to be committed complies with `black’s  <https://github.com/psf/black>`__ format style and the `ruff <https://github.com/charliermarsh/ruff>`__ linter.